 DENTON/NEELY helps facilitate this process with leadership teams by taking a hard, objective look at market trends and other internal and external factors driving a firm’s revenue and overall development.
 Once consensus around a plan emerges, we help executives sort out the relevant considerations related to having a business model capable of delivering the value proposition to customers, effective processes for sensing and responding to competitive forces, and measurement systems that ensure the right things get done without adding complexity.

 Acquisitions and divestitures can be useful tools for accelerating corporate strategic development.
-Acquisitions can be means of achieving scale in target markets, repositioning to exploit the potentials of adjacent markets, or buying rather than building new competencies.
+Acquisitions can mean achieving scale in target markets, repositioning to exploit the potentials of adjacent markets, or buying rather than building new competencies.
 Divestment can bring sharper business focus while lowering complexity, and it can be a source of cash.
-Effective corporate development in either case starts with strategic clarity that must be supported by a robust M&A process to mitigate risk and ensure value capture.
+Effective corporate development starts with strategic clarity that must be supported by a robust M&A process to mitigate risk and ensure value capture.

 Effective marketing strategy thoroughly dissects the external environment facing a company.
 Megatrends and economic cycles drive big picture demand, influencing competitive intensity, while market and customer segments determine winners and losers.
 Companies need to address both ends of this continuum, yet many limit their focus to only broad macro factors or anecdotal information from sales staff.